 If you are visiting Paris with children, book a stay at the Novotel Paris les Halles.

 Image credit: Pixabay

 Our Gnome’s waiting to return to Paris before giving his verdict!

-Looking for MORE SUPER DOOPER FUN things to do with Kids in Paris?
+Looking for more things to do in Paris with kids?

 Click the links in blue below.